Conducting character and fitness investigations on applicants seeking either admission to the bar or a limited license to practice law

 What if I’m not sure where I intend to practice?

 It is usually best to determine the requirements of the jurisdiction in which your law school is located, and also the two or three jurisdictions in which you are most likely to seek employment.

 What is law student registration and does it apply to me?

-Bar examiners in a number of jurisdictions require law students to register with their licensing agencies while the students are enrolled in law school.
-Several other jurisdictions offer a form of law student registration on a voluntary basis.
-A prospective applicant files an application early in his or her law school career for the purpose of identifying issues that may present a problem at the time of licensing, or in order to speed the licensing process at the time of the bar examination.
+Bar examiners in some jurisdictions require law students to register with their licensing agencies while the students are enrolled in law school.
+Other jurisdictions offer a form of law student registration on a voluntary basis.
+A prospective applicant files an application early in his or her law school career for the purpose of identifying issues that may present a problem at the time of licensing, or in order to speed up the licensing process at the time of the bar examination.
 A law student should contact the jurisdiction in which he or she wishes to practice for instructions on obtaining and completing an application.

 What are the benefits of early investigation via law student registration?

 Early investigation may expedite the processing of bar exam applications by completing preliminary work sooner and identifying problems which might otherwise delay or adversely affect licensing after law school graduation.
 It may eliminate a matter of concern to an applicant who incorrectly presumes that a specific matter presents an obstacle to bar admission.